JakubJachacz/currency-converter-react/README.md

 # Welcome to my Currency Converter!

-This is a simple Currency Calculator app created with React.
+This is a simple Currency Converter app created with React.

 ## Preview